Minimality, distality and equicontinuity for semigroup actions on compact Hausdorff spaces: Distality of equicontinuous surjective semiflows

+It should be noticed that when $S$ is a \textbf{left}-syndetic subset of $T$; then for a \textbf{right}-thick subset $R$ of $T$, $S\cap R$ need not be non-empty.

 Since our phase space $X$ is a compact $T_2$-space, every orbit closure contains a minimal set by Zorn's lemma.
-So it contains an almost periodic point by the following basic result (cf.~\cite{G,Fur,CD}).
-We will present a proof here for self-closeness.
+So it contains an a.p. point by the following basic result.